jjsyucsd/cse15l-lab-reports/LabReport3.md

 ./biomed/1471-2148-1-4.txt:          should be addressed to S.B.H. (e-mail: sbh1@psu.edu) or
 jake@Jakes-MacBook-Pro technical %
 ```
+Explanation: This command searches for email addresses within the `./technical` directory.
+The pattern `"@."` matches common email structures.
+This is useful for extracting contact information from documents, which can then be used for data analysis and is convenient when compiling and managing a list of contacts or verifying email formats within a dataset.

 Option 2: `grep -i` (Case Insensitive Search):
 The `grep -i` option performs a case insensitive search.
 THis is useful when the case of the letters should not affect the desired search results.